webix-hub/docs/data/datatable/frozen_columns.md

 Split Mode or 'Frozen Columns'
 ================================

-Split mode allows to have DataTable separated into two parts: 'frozen' and 'scrolled'. </br>
+Split mode allows you to have DataTable separated into two parts: the 'frozen' one and the 'scrollable' one.<br>
 The frozen part is fixed.
-It can contain the last columns on the right(left) side or on the both sides at a time. </br>
-The scrolled part is movable and can be scrolled horizontally.
+It can contain the last columns on the right/left side or on both sides at a time.<br> The scrollable part is movable and can be scrolled horizontally.

 <img src='datatable/frozen_columns.png'/>

-To 'froze' columns, you should use parameters [leftSplit](api/ui.datatable_leftsplit_config.md) and [rightSplit](api/ui.datatable_rightsplit_config.md).
+To 'froze' columns, you should use the [leftSplit](api/ui.datatable_leftsplit_config.md) and [rightSplit](api/ui.datatable_rightsplit_config.md) parameters correspondingly.
+Set the number of columns you want to froze as their value.

 {{snippet
 Enabling the 'split' mode